 Connecting professional learners to perspectives on best practice and real-world contemporary contexts is an important strategy for refining instruction.
 Establishing and maximizing partnerships to provide engaging professional learning through online, face-to-face, and blended activities is a critical strategy for advancing the work of great teachers and leaders.
-Regional Support Teams collaboration with Regional Educational Service Alliances (RESAs), the North Carolina Center for the Advancement of Teaching (NCCAT), the Region 6 Comprehensive Center, and other community partners help ensure that professional learning opportunities, such as online professional development courses and collaborative regionally-based trainings, engage professional learning networks in activities and events that are most relevant to their work.
+Regional Support Teams collaboration with Regional Educational Service Alliances (RESAs), the North Carolina Center for the Advancement of Teaching (NCCAT), the Region 6 Comprehensive Center, and other community partners help ensure that professional learning opportunities, such as online professional learning networks in activities and events that are most relevant to their work.
 This support is achieved through a Professional Learning Partnership Model.
-This model helps Regional Support Teams to effectively partner with districts to build local capacity for designing professional learning that is aligned with rigorous academic standards and district-improvement goals.
+This model helps Regional Support Teams to effectively partner with districts to build local capacity for designing professional learning that is aligned with rigorous academic standards and districtimprovement goals.
 Regional Case Managers work in concert with district leaders to design professional development services that are sustained, intensive, collaborative, job embedded, data driven, and classroom focused.